 Understanding influences of environmental stressors on muscle physiology of fishes

-I am a 3rd year Biology and Marine Biology doctoral student at the University of North Carolina-Wilmington in Dr. Stephen Kinsey's lab.
-My work focuses on marine fish physiology under chronic exposure to extreme environmental conditions.
+I am a 4th year Biology and Marine Biology doctoral candidate at the University of North Carolina-Wilmington in Dr. Stephen Kinsey's lab.
+My work focuses on marine fish physiology under chronic exposure to elevated temperature stress and acute hypoxia stress.
 I received my BSc. in Environmental Science with a minor in Biochemistry from Baylor University.
 My undergraduate research focused on microplastic ingestion in Lagodon rhomboides (Pinfish), which furthered my love for the marine environment and environmental health.
 Throughout my academic career I have sought to understand both anthropogenic and natural influences on organisms.